autometrics-dev/autometrics-py/README.md

 ## Identifying commits that introduced problems <span name="build-info" />

-> **NOTE** - As of writing, `build_info` will not work correctly when using the default tracker (`AUTOMETRICS_TRACKER=opentelemetry`).
+Autometrics makes it easy to identify if a specific version or commit introduced errors or increased latencies.

-> If you wish to use `build_info`, you must use the `prometheus` tracker instead (`AUTOMETRICS_TRACKER=prometheus`).
+> **NOTE** - As of writing, `build_info` will not work correctly when using the default setting of `AUTOMETRICS_TRACKER=opentelemetry`.
+If you wish to use `build_info`, you must use the `prometheus` tracker instead (`AUTOMETRICS_TRACKER=prometheus`).
 >
-> This issue will be fixed once the following PR is merged and released on the opentelemetry-python project: https://github.com/open-telemetry/opentelemetry-python/pull/3306
+> The issue will be fixed once the following PR is merged and released on the opentelemetry-python project: https://github.com/open-telemetry/opentelemetry-python/pull/3306
 >
-> autometrics-py will track support for build_info using the OpenTelemetry tracker via #38
+> autometrics-py will track support for build_info using the OpenTelemetry tracker via [this issue](https://github.com/autometrics-dev/autometrics-py/issues/38)

-Autometrics makes it easy to identify if a specific version or commit introduced errors or increased latencies.
+The library uses a separate metric (`build_info`) to track the version and, optionally, the git commit of your service.

-It uses a separate metric (`build_info`) to track the version and, optionally, git commit of your service.
-It then writes queries that group metrics by the `version`, `commit` and `branch` labels so you can spot correlations between those and potential issues.
+It then writes queries that group metrics by the `version`, `commit` and `branch` labels so you can spot correlations between code changes and potential issues.

-Configure the labels by setting the following environment variables:
+Configure these labels by setting the following environment variables:

 | Label     | Run-Time Environment Variables        | Default value |
 | --------- | ------------------------------------- | ------------- |